ietf-rats/draft-birkholz-rats-basic-yang-module/draft-birkholz-yang-basic-remote-attestation.md

 # Introduction

 This document is based on the terminology defined in the {{-rats-architecture}} and uses the interaction model and information elements defined in the {{-rats-interaction-models}} document.
-The currently supported hardware security module (HWM) - sometimes also referred to as an embedded secure element - is the Trusted Platform Module (TPM) 2.0.
+The currently supported hardware security module (HWM) - sometimes also referred to as an embedded secure element(eSE) - is the Trusted Platform Module (TPM) 2.0 specified by the Trusted Computing Group (TCG).
 One ore more TPM 2.0 embedded in the components of a composite device - sometimes also referred to as an aggregate device - are required in order to use the YANG module defined in this document.
 A TPM 2.0 is used as a root of trust for reporting (RTR) in order to retrieve attestation evidence from a composite device.
 Additionally, it is used as a root of trust for measurement (RTM) in order to provide event logs - sometimes also referred to as measurement logs.

 ## Requirements notation